Don’t re-use passwords; that would be stupid.

 To avoid password embarrassments, read this helpful intro to password managers from Mozilla.

-Now, if you want to get a little more advanced with this… don’t worry, it’s easy not to because we’re in the future and there are many options to manage passwords across your acrimoniously uncommunicative computing platforms…
+Now, the solution is easy because we’re in the future and there are many options to manage passwords across your acrimoniously uncommunicative computing platforms…

 …I’m KIDDING; it’s a clusterfuck.

-- keepassc terminal-based keepass client written in python, which means you can access it cross-platform on you desktop but good luck with integrating into youtr browser or phone
+- keepassc terminal-based keepass client written in python, which means you can access it cross-platform on your desktop but good luck with integrating into your phone

-- rust-keepass rewrite of keepassc in rust, which is a language designed to be more secure.
-More secure still would be if it ran smoothly on all your devices so that you actually used it.
+- rust-keepass rewrites of keepass in rust, which is a language designed to be more secure.
+More secure still would be if it ran on all your devices so that you actually used it.

 - macpass is a Mac version.
 But is it the best mac version, or are their fork wars?
 Guess.